Guidelines for Interacting with Manta Rays

 6 Guidelines to Interact with Manta Rays During the Daytime

-Chances of encountering manta rays at night in Kona are over 70%, but there is always the possibility to see a manta during the daytime as well.
+The Chances of encountering manta rays at night in Kona are over 70%, but there is always the possibility of seeing a manta during the daytime as well.

 Swimming with manta rays during the daytime is fundamentally different, as there won’t be any lights gathering plankton and attracting the manta rays.